 The scope of the RCM Major Crown Project includes the requirement definition, design, development, manufacturing, integration, testing and launch of the satellites as well as the design, development, manufacturing and installation of the associated ground segment.
 One year of operation of the three-satellite constellation is also included as well as an application development program.

 The RCM will provide reliable data in all weather and illumination conditions in support of federal departments' operations and mandates in areas such as maritime surveillance, disaster management, environmental monitoring and natural resource management.
-The satellite constellation will provide average daily coverage capacity of most of Canada and its surrounding waters.
-In the North, the constellation will provide two to three times daily coverage capacity of the Arctic and the Northwest Passage.
+The constellation will have the ability to cover the North Pole region up to four times a day.

 In support of natural resource management, RCM data will be a critical source of information to monitor the changing state of Canada's agricultural areas, forests and wildlife habitats.
 RCM data will also be used in the mining and energy sectors for resource exploration operations to ensure that critical infrastructure is monitored properly for safety and integrity.